-This post presents the second in a series we’re publishing called “Postcards From The Edge”.
+This Postcards From The Edge installment presents the second in a series we’re publishing called “Postcards From The Edge”.
 These postcards are a from a collection which has been cared for by my in-laws up in Western Montana.
 Rather than keep these hidden away in a box, we thought it would be fun to share some of these with our community members here on The Senior List.
 The postcards are circa early 1900′s and are written (mainly) by Francis Clark (1857-1950), my husband’s great grandfather.
 Frank was a railroad conductor and traveled around the country manning routes for The Northern Pacific Railroad.

 Postcards were Frank’s primary means of communication back to his family back in Tekoa Washington, Kellogg Idaho, and Spokane Washington.
 They are addressed to his wife Clara, but also to other members of his immediate (and extended) family including his children.
 There are also several postcards in the collection from other members of the extended family to one another.
 The postcards a turn-of-the-century “time machine”, and take us back to a time time in history when our country was changing ever so rapidly.